Price

 Itinerary

-Day 1New Orleans, Louisiana (USA)
+Day 1New Orleans, Louisiana, United States

 Embark your ship and settle into your stateroom.
 The birthplace of American jazz, New Orleans exudes a festive atmosphere along the balcony-lined Bourbon Street.
 Here, in the heart of the French Quarter, soulful rhythms lift the spirit, especially during the city’s Mardi Gras celebration.
 Founded by French colonists in 1718, New Orleans served as a territorial capital before the Louisiana Purchase of 1803.
 Its distinctive St. Louis Cathedral—named for King Louis IX of France—is the oldest cathedral in the country.
 The city’s French, African and other influences flavor its vibrant culture and tantalizing Creole cuisine.